sagemath/trac_to_gh/Issue 922.md

 # Issue 922: bug in prime_powers

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/922

 Original creator: was